ajhetherington/football/src/README.md

 ### Also todo:
 When the player kicks the ball, should the ball also get more momentum from 'hitting' the foot? akin to the ball hitting the sides of the pitch?

+## Other notes
+I can probably add back in redis state logging by using a feature flag.